There are a number of ways you can do this:

 PO Box 473

-Please note that all correspondence and supporting documentation received by the IPCC's Casework and Customer Services Directorate will be copied electronically.
+Please note that all correspondence and supporting documentation received by our Casework and Customer Services Directorate will be copied electronically.
 The paperwork will then be securely destroyed after 14 days unless the sender requests that the originals be retained, in which case they will be returned by standard delivery post.